 - The place of delivery is the address that the consumer has made known to the entrepreneur.

-- With due observance of what is stated about this in Article 4 of these general terms and conditions, the entrepreneur will execute accepted orders expeditiously but at the latest within 30 days, unless a different delivery period has been agreed.
-If the delivery is delayed, or if an order cannot or only partially be executed, the consumer will receive this no later than 30 days after he placed the order.
-In that case, the consumer has the right to dissolve the agreement without costs and is entitled to any compensation.
+- With due observance of what is stated in Article 4 of these general terms and conditions, the entrepreneur will execute accepted orders expeditiously but at the latest within 30 days, unless a different delivery period has been agreed.
+If the delivery is delayed, or if an order cannot or only partially be executed, the consumer will receive this no later than 30 days after he has placed the order. any compensation.

 - After dissolution in accordance with the previous paragraph, the entrepreneur will immediately refund the amount paid by the consumer